 Women's rites are initiations in to different phases of womanhood; exquisite, diverse aspects of the Goddess manifesting through us.
 When we connect more intentionally to these aspects we are gifted the resources and power to express ourselves authentically and create the lives we dream of.
 We recognise our place in the web of life and the spiral dance we weave as we make our journey home.

-A woman's journey is marked by her cycles; her changing seasons, rhythmic moon-time and our descent and return form the Underworld by way of spiritual initiation that forms the basis of our Goddess myths.
+A woman's journey is marked by her cycles; her changing seasons, rhythmic moon-time and the descent and return form the Underworld by way of spiritual initiation that forms the basis of our Goddess myths.
 These myths remind us of the initiation process of the Feminine Mysteries and our responsibility as women to face the darkness and penetrate its wisdom to return its gifts to the light.